Saint Lucia: 20th century

 Saint Lucia's first representative government was introduced in 1924, with the first election taking place in 1925.
 Many Saint Lucians served during the Second World War, and the conflict visited the island directly during the Battle of the Caribbean, when a German U-boat attacked and sank two British ships in Castries harbour on 9 March 1942.
-The United States used the island as a military hub during the war, including setting up a secondary naval base in Gros Islet and using what is now the island's international airport as an air force base.
+The US used the island as a military hub during the war, including setting up a secondary naval base in Gros Islet and using what is now the island's international airport as an air force base.

 Universal suffrage was introduced in 1951 and elections were held the same year.
 In 1958, Saint Lucia joined the West Indies Federation, although the federation was dissolved just a few years later in 1962.
 In 1967, Saint Lucia became one of the six members of the West Indies Associated States, with internal self-government.
 Independence was peacefully gained in 1979 under Sir John Compton of United Workers Party, with the island remaining within the British Commonwealth, keeping then-Queen Elizabeth II as Monarch, represented locally by a Governor-General.

 Post-independence era

 Despite leading the country to independence, Compton's initial term as prime minister lasted only a few months, being defeated by the Saint Lucia Labour Party (SLP) under Allan Louisy in the 1979 Saint Lucian general election.
 In 1980, Hurricane Allen struck the island, destroying much of its infrastructure and reducing economic growth.
 Compton returned to power after the 1982 Saint Lucian general election after much instability during the labour government's term.
 During Compton's second term as the island's leader, banana exports significantly increased and became the nation's main source of revenue.
 There were improvements to infrastructure, and education was expanded to rural areas.
 Saint Lucia was key to the US invasion of Grenada.
 During the 1990s and 2000s, the nation's economy began shifting from agriculture to tourism under the leadership of Kenny Anthony.
 The 9/11 attacks in the United States in 2001 killed two Saint Lucians, and caused an economic slowdown, although moderate growth continued until the Great Recession.
 The recession, as well as the landfall of Hurricane Tomas in 2010, led to slow economic growth during the early 2010s, although the economy picked up during the later part of the decade and avoided contraction until 2020, after the COVID-19 pandemic caused major economic issues globally.

 In June 2016, the United Workers Party (UWP), led by Allen Michael Chastanet, won 11 of the 17 seats in the general election, ousting the St Lucia Labour Party (SLP) of the incumbent Prime Minister Kenny Anthony.
 However, Saint Lucia Labour Party won the next election in July 2021, meaning its leader Philip J Pierre became the ninth Prime Minister of Saint Lucia since independence.
+St Lucia Labour Party (SLP) of prime minister Philip Pierre kept its majority in the 2025 election.